 1. Reduce your car use

 Admittedly, cars can conveniently get you from point a to point b.
 But using your car often may not be the best option if you’re going green.
-While car emissions can be devastating for the environment, they can also have consequences for your health.
+Car emissions can be devastating for the environment, and they can also have consequences for your health.
 Research indicates that inhaling these fumes can lead to premature birth and low birth weight.
 And a smaller birth weight makes the child more vulnerable to blood disorders, jaundice, diarrheal diseases, respiratory problem, and brain damage.
 This, in turn, can increase their mortality rate.
 Also, babies’ exposure to air pollution in the first six months can alter their gut bacteria, triggering diabetes, allergies, obesity, and gut inflammation.
 Therefore, reducing your car use to lower air pollution makes sense if you want to protect your born or unborn baby.

-Instead, you can take the train or the bus with your little one strapped in front of you, especially if you’re going long distances.
-Better yet, consider carpooling, where various people can ride in the same car.
-This can translate to fewer cars on the road and reduced air pollution.
 If you still want to enjoy the comfort of your car, you can consider switching to an electric car if possible.
 If you aren’t going far from home, you can consider walking while carrying your baby in a stroller to prevent tiredness.
 It helps you work out while allowing your baby to enjoy outdoor time.

 1. Consider second-hand baby items

-1. Invest in reusable cloth diapers
+1. Invest in cloth diapers

 Disposable diapers appeal to many moms, as it’s convenient to toss them away once they are soiled.
-However, they aren’t sustainable, or eco-friendly-your baby may use approximately 3000 diapers annually.
+However, they aren’t sustainable, or eco-friendly – your baby may use approximately 3000 diapers annually.
 Not only are they expensive, but they go to landfills once disposed of.
 They also don’t degrade quickly and can easily introduce body waste like feces and urine into groundwater, making it unsafe for human consumption.
 Seeing these effects, swapping to reusable options becomes essential.

 You should note that these diapers are made from different materials, and you can choose one suitable for your baby.
 Hybrid, pre-fold, one-size, and pocket-cloth diaper options are available on the market, so feel free to consider them.
 As a tip, research the best reusable cloth diapers by reading online reviews or seeking recommendations from your friends and family.
 Before washing, read the manufacturer’s guidelines to prevent damage.
 Ensure you wash them daily, not washing more than 18 pieces simultaneously.
 You also want to dry them out in the sun to destroy microbes, so keep this in mind.